ignite/cli/docs/docs/guide/04-blog/00-express.md

 ---
 description: Learn module basics by writing and reading blog posts to your chain.
-title: Express
+title: Express tutorial
 ---

-# Build a blog with a single command
+# "Build a blog" in 5 minutes

 In this tutorial, we will create a blockchain with a module that allows us to write and read data from the blockchain.
 This module will implement the ability